Lavanya2k4/CAN_Automation_Dash_Board/README.md

 3.Second ECU works as dashboard node and receives CAN data.

-4.Dashboard displays the received information on Seven Segment Display / LCD.
+4.Dashboard displays the received information on Seven Segment Display / CLCD.

 **Files in This Project**